SymptomsBy Mayo Clinic Staff

 Contact your doctor promptly if you suspect shingles, but especially in the following situations:

 - The pain and rash occur near an eye.
 If left untreated, this infection can lead to permanent eye damage.

-- You're 65 or older, which increases your risk of complications.
+- You're 70 or older, because age significantly increases your risk of complications.

 - You or someone in your family has a weakened immune system (due to cancer, medications or chronic illness).